What Is a Home Warranty Cash Buyout?

 Are Home Warranty Cash Buyouts Taxable?

-In most cases, no — if the cash payment is used to cover the actual cost of a repair or replacement and doesn't exceed your loss, it is not considered taxable income by the IRS.
+In most cases, no. Under IRC Section 61, all income is taxable from whatever source derived unless a specific exclusion applies, but if the cash payment merely reimburses your repair or replacement cost and doesn't exceed your loss, it's generally treated as a return of capital rather than taxable income.
 The logic is simple: the payment is restoring you to your prior position, not generating a profit.

 However, there are exceptions:

-- If the buyout exceeds your actual loss — any surplus may be considered taxable income
+- If the buyout exceeds your actual loss, any surplus may be considered taxable income under IRC Section 61

 - If you previously deducted the item as a business or rental expense and receive a cash settlement, different rules may apply